derpaloftet/sourdough-recipes-react/README.md

 - **Recipe Details Page**: Dive into detailed instructions with a list of ingredients and clear step-by-step directions.
 - **Add Recipe Page**: Submit your favorite sourdough recipes using our easy-to-use form.

-## How to start this project locally?
+## How to start locally
-Start Vite server with React application
+Start the Vite development server:
 ```shell
 npm run dev
 ```

-Start Tailwind in watch mode in another terminal tab
+In a separate terminal tab, start Tailwind CSS in watch mode:
 ```shell
 npx tailwindcss -i ./src/App.css -o ./src/output.css --watch
 ```